-The 5 Amal (aka Amaal) of Masjid, is the recommended Amaal to be establish in a Masjid.
-This is one of the targets to establish when we go out in Jamaat to a new Masjid.
-The 5 Amaals consists of 3 daily Amal, 1 weekly and 1 monthly Amaal.
+The 5 Amal (also known as Amaal) of Masjid are the recommended practices to establish in a Masjid.
+This is one of the goals when we go out in Jamaat to a new Masjid.
+The 5 Amal consist of 3 daily practices, 1 weekly practice, and 1 monthly practice.

 #1 Monthly 3-Day Jamaat

-• Each Masjid should try and establish their own 3-Day Jamaat.
+- Each Masjid should try to establish their own 3-Day Jamaat.

-• If a Masjid is unable to produce their own Jamaat, brothers from the masjid should spend 3-days with Jamaats from other Masjid.
+- If a Masjid cannot form their own Jamaat, brothers from the masjid should spend 3 days with Jamaats from other Masjids.

 #2 Weekly Umumi Gasht

-There should be two Umumi Gasht in each Masjid every week with the focus on trying to visit every muslims in the locality.
+There should be two Umumi Gasht in each Masjid every week.
+The focus is to visit every Muslim in the local area.

-• One Umumi Gasht should be established from ones own Masjid.
+- One Umumi Gasht should be from your own Masjid.

-• A second Umumi Gasht (or normally referred just as ‘Second Gasht’) should be established in a neighbouring Masjid.
+- A second Umumi Gasht (often called just ‘Second Gasht’) should be in a neighboring Masjid.

 #3 Daily Taleem

-Two Taleems Halqas (Circles) should be established in one’s own Masjid
+Two Taleems Halqas (Circles) should be established in your own Masjid

-• The Taleem should ideally be half an hour.
+- The Taleem should ideally last half an hour.

-• It should be conducted at a time when all brothers are present.
+- It should happen at a time when all brothers are present.

-• It should ideally be conducted at the side of the Masjid so that it does not disturb brothers praying.
+- It should be held at the side of the Masjid so it does not disturb brothers who are praying.

-• The home Taleem should ideally be half an hour.
+- The home Taleem should ideally last half an hour.

-• Time should be allocated between reading the book and talking about the 6 Points (Qualities).
+- Time should be split between reading the book and talking about the 6 Points (Qualities).

 Commonly asked questions:

-• If out Masjid already has a Halaqa conducted by the Imam, should we still do our own Taleem?
+- If our Masjid already has a Halaqa conducted by the Imam, should we still do our own Taleem?

-Answer: Make Mashwara with the local Zimmedaar/Shura on the suitability of the Imaam’s program to replace Taleem.
+Answer: Make Mashwara with the local Zimmedaar/Shura about whether the Imam’s program is suitable to replace Taleem.
 Tablighi Jamaat as a whole cannot give a blanket endorsement to all Imam Programs worldwide.

 Answer: The approved books for Taleem are Fadhail Amaal, Riyaadus Saliheen (Original Arabic Version), Hayatus Sahaba (Original Arabic Version) and Mishkat Al Masabih (Original Arabic Version).
-It is known that some ‘Salafi’ inclined Masjid may have concerns reading Fadhail Amaal.
-In such a case, it is generally (subject to Mashwara) allowed to read the non-Arabic version of Riyaadus Saliheen in these Masjids.
+Some ‘Salafi’ focused Masjids may have concerns about reading Fadhail Amaal.
+In such cases, it is generally allowed (subject to Mashwara) to read the non-Arabic version of Riyaadus Saliheen in these Masjids.

 #4 Daily Da’wah

-It is recommended to spent 2.5 hours visiting other Muslim brothers every day.
-If one is not able to spend 2.5 hours, one should try to visit at least one house.
+It is recommended to spend 2.5 hours visiting other Muslim brothers every day.
+If you cannot spend 2.5 hours, try to visit at least one house.

 #5 Daily Mashwara